|Home | Network Reviews | Carrier Pros & Cons | Local Reports | Carrier Archives | Noise|

 Get AT&T Phones @ Less Than Retail!

 This small CDMA system serves several cities across upstate New York and northern Pennsylvania.
 They offer a choice of Unlimited plans starting at only $18, each with several add-ons available including Data.
 All plans are prepaid.
-They offer a small number of low-end Smart and feature phones.
+They offer a small number of low-end phones including a few smartphones.
 Coverage within their own service areas is acceptable, but driving between their separate, local service areas could incur roaming charges.
-Customer Service and their Data capabilities are unknown because we can't get anyone to answer their phone.
+Voice roaming is available nationwide but 4G - LTE Data roaming outside Blue's home area appears to be limited to the Sprint network.
+Customer Service and their Data capabilities are unknown as they have yet to answer when we call.

 CAROLINA WEST WIRELESS